 \subsection{Factor Graphs for DDF (FG-DDF)}

-A factor graph is a type of probability graphical model (PGM) \cite{frey_factor_1997}, which has gained popularity in the robotics community since it naturally expresses the sparse information dependency structure inherent in many robotic applications \cite{dellaert_factor_2021}.
-Recent work used factor graphs to exploit conditional independence in heterogeneous DDF problems and suggested a new framework, FG-DDF, to analyze and solve them in linear static \cite{dagan_factor_2021} and dynamic \cite{dagan_conservative_2022} systems.

-Briefly, a factor graph is an undirected bipartite graph $\mathcal{G}=(F,V,E)$, factorized into smaller functions given by factor nodes $f_l\in F$.
+A factor graph is a type of probabilistic graphical model (PGM) \cite{frey_factor_1997}, which has gained popularity in the robotics community since it naturally expresses the sparse information dependency structure inherent in many robotic applications \cite{dellaert_factor_2021}.
+A factor graph is an undirected bipartite graph $\mathcal{G}=(F,V,E)$, factorized into smaller functions given by factor nodes $f_l\in F$.
 Each factor $f_l(V_l)$ is connected by edges $e_{lm}\in E$ only to the function's random variables $v_m\in V_l \subset V$.
 The joint distribution over the graph is then proportional to the global function $g(V)$,

-In FG-DDF \cite{dagan_factor_2021}, new factors are added to the graph either due to prediction, observation, and fusion.
-In filtering, the graph is also manipulated or re-factorized to maintain the conditional independence structure and ensure the estimate is conservative \cite{dagan_conservative_2022}.
-Since these works assumed linear models and Gaussian noise, each factor was expressed using the information (canonical) form of the Gaussian distribution, i.e., $f_l(V_l)\propto \mathcal{N}(\zeta_l,\Lambda_l)$, where $\zeta_l$ and $\Lambda_l$ are the information vector and matrix, respectively.
-This paper explores the heterogeneous DDF problem in \emph{non-linear} systems using an augmented version of the extended information filter (EIF) \cite{eustice_exactly_2005}.
-The EIF works by propagating the information vector and matrix of the prior Gaussian distribution through a linearized model, thus factors are still expressed in the same way as in the linear FG-DDF.
+Recent work used factor graphs to exploit conditional independence in heterogeneous DDF problems and suggested a new framework, FG-DDF, to analyze and solve them in static \cite{dagan_factor_2021} and dynamic \cite{dagan_conservative_2022} linear systems.
+In FG-DDF, new factors are added to the graph due to prediction, observation, and fusion, see Fig. \ref{fig:factorgraph_steps}.
+In filtering, the graph is manipulated, or re-factorized, to maintain the conditional independence structure and ensure the estimate is conservative by deflating the factors information matrix (i.e., inflating the covariance) by a deflation constant $\lambda$.
+For a formal definition and intuition on the deflation constant see \cite{dagan_conservative_2022}.